Harley-style bike on an empty city street, symbolizing the paperwork and process involved in motorcycle registration.

 VINs are typically found in these locations:

-For vintage bikes, VINs may be faint or obscured by paint.
+For vintage bikes VINs may be faint or obscured by paint.
 A flashlight or magnifying glass can help.
-If locating the VIN is difficult, consult your bike’s manual or a mechanic.
-A 1948 Triumph Thunderbird’s VIN might be hidden under fender bolts, requiring careful inspection.
+If locating the VIN is difficult consult your bike manual or a mechanic.
+A 1948 Triumph Thunderbird VIN might be hidden under fender bolts requiring careful inspection.

 Challenges with Classic Motorcycle VINs

-• Faded VINs: DMV inspectors or mechanics can use rubbing techniques or records to verify numbers, costing $20-$50 in California.
+• Faded VINs: DMV inspectors or mechanics can use rubbing techniques or records to verify numbers costing $20 to $50 in California.

 • Missing VINs: Custom or rebuilt bikes may receive a new VIN from the DMV after inspection.

-A 2024 Classic Motorcycle Association report found 25% of vintage bike registrations faced VIN delays, often due to faded numbers or mismatches.
-A 1973 Kawasaki Z1 with a faded VIN in Texas might need a $30 inspection to proceed.
+A 2024 Classic Motorcycle Association report found 25 percent of vintage bike registrations faced VIN delays often due to faded numbers or mismatches.
+A 1973 Kawasaki Z1 with a replacement frame might need a $30 inspection to proceed.
+For no VIN classics, our no VIN classic car guide has solutions that could unlock your registration do not let missing numbers stop you.

 Insurance for Motorcycle Registration